matrix-org/synapse/docs/ACME.md

 Make sure to restart/reload your webserver after making changes.

-Finally, make the relevant changes in `homeserver.yaml` to enable ACME support:
+Now make the relevant changes in `homeserver.yaml` to enable ACME support:

 ```
 acme: